'Half A Sixpence' starring Tommy Steele |

 Galashiels Amateur Operatic Society have a reputation for really setting the standards with their shows, and as expected delivered a lively, polished performance.

-George Sidney directs Tommy Steele & Julia Foster
+George Sidney directs Tommy Steele & Julia Foster in 'Half a Sixpence' in 1967 |

 With limited space on stage they always do a great job of utilising their performance area and the scenery that they had chosen (from us!) looked spectacular and really enhanced the show.
 Despite the number of different scenes and quick scene changes required there was something new to look at in every scene, but as everything had been chosen carefully to co-operate with what was happening on stage not only were they able to effectively ‘set the scene’ but at no point did the stage look at all cluttered- even though at there were some dominating pieces of hard set being used that are better adapted towards a larger space.